Vibe Coding is Real — Here's How to Add It to Your Workflow

 Stitch is the best starting point for vibe coding a UI.
 The workflow:

-- Export the design file.
+4. Export the design file.
 Save your design system as a markdown file.
-This travels with your project and gives every subsequent AI interaction design context.
+It travels with your project and gives every subsequent AI interaction design context.

 Once you have a design direction, bring in a coding agent:

-- Review, don't blindly accept — AI-generated code needs human judgement
+• Review, don't blindly accept.
+AI-generated code needs human judgment.

 v0 is particularly good for generating individual UI components from descriptions or screenshots.
 It produces clean React code that integrates well with existing projects.
 Useful for filling in specific components without regenerating your entire UI.